E.tv: History

+One year into e.tv's existence, the channel was already in trouble over recommendations from the IBA that were barely achieved.
+The IBA submitted an application in August 1999 to amend the conditions of its licence.

+Its South African shareholders (80% of the shares) should be put as one; 40% of its programming, produced in South Africa, would be produced by independent production companies, but, if the plan was altered, wouldn't change its obligations to carry news and current affairs programming, and that the channel should produce content in languages other than English, with e.tv raising doubts about the possibility of entering the Afrikaans market, which at the time was being served by M-Net's KykNET.

+e.tv's breakfast contract was awarded in November 1999 to Times Media Limited and Films2People, worth R45 million.
+The Toasty Show was set to launch on 1 May 2000.
+Influenced by The Big Breakfast, two of its producers reportedly visited Johannesburg in February 2000 providing consultancy to Times Media.

+At Sithengi 99, e.tv announced that it was entering its second phase of operations, and was accepting submissions for a daily magazine show catered to the 9–14 demographic and a weekly show on Sundays (from 8am to 11am) called House of Toons.

+Local sitcoms started in April 2000 with Big Okes followed by S.O.S. the following month.
+In February 2001, two further sitcoms followed, Madam & Eve and Scoop Schoombie.

+Sales and managing director Quentin Green left the network for TVAfrica in April 2001.

 The consortium has had many changes in ownership, however the dominant player has always been HCI: it had bought out minority black shareholders who had failed to repay loans they used to purchase the Midi TV stake.
 Warner Bros. sold their 25% shareholding of the channel in 2001, concerned that they would never be able to exercise full ownership: South African media ownership law restricts foreign entities to owning no more than 25% of a television channel.

 Marcel Golding, a former trade unionist, was controversially forced to resign as the station's CEO in late October 2014, following the polemic purchase of shares he made in South African electronics equipment maker Ellies.
 HCI had insisted, in court documents, that the purchase of the R24 million stake in the electronics maker, which also produces digital set-top boxes, was without authorisation.
 Golding had, challenging his removal as CEO, stated that attempts to get rid of him was due to the ANC government wanting to control the station's news output through direct interference.